When Could Women Own A Business

 The 19th and Early 20th Centuries

 The 19th and early 20th centuries witnessed gradual but significant progress in women's rights to own businesses.
-In many countries, laws were enacted that granted married women the right to own property and control their earnings, independent of their husbands.
+Still, in many countries, laws were enacted that granted married women the right to own property and control their earnings, independent of their husbands.
 These laws, often referred to as Married Women's Property Acts, were a crucial step towards empowering women economically and enabling them to participate more fully in business ownership.

 Key Milestones and Legal Changes